vulkano-rs/vulkano/README.md

 ## Setup

 Vulkano uses [shaderc-rs](https://github.com/google/shaderc-rs) for shader compilation.
+Refer to shaderc-rs documentation to provide a pre-built libshaderc for faster build times.

-In order to build the shaderc-rs crate the following tools must be installed and available on `PATH`:
+Unless you provide libshaderc, in order to build libshaderc with the shaderc-sys crate, the following tools must be installed and available on `PATH`:
 - [CMake](https://cmake.org/)
 - [Python](https://www.python.org/) (works with both Python 2.x and 3.x, on windows the executable must be named `python.exe`)